openproblems-bio/website/content/NeurIPS_docs/submission/quickstart.md

 ## 2. Configure your local environment

 For this competition, we want competitors to share code and we will evaluate results on a remote server.
-To facilitate running arbitrary scripts submitted by contestants, we are using [viash](https://viash.io), a tool designed to turn R, Python, C, etc. scripts into Dockerized components that can be executed from the command line and integrated into a workflow system like [Nextflow](https://www.nextflow.io/).
+To facilitate running arbitrary scripts submitted by contestants, we are using [viash](https://viash.io), a tool designed to turn R and Python scripts into Dockerized components that can be executed from the command line and integrated into a workflow system like [Nextflow](https://www.nextflow.io/).

 Before you get started with the competition you will need to install two  prerequisites: